 A new report from the International Monetary Fund (IMF), Getting Energy Prices Right: From Principle to Practice, argues that the costs of coal, natural gas, gasoline, and diesel fail to account for these fuels’ environmental and social impacts—such as greenhouse gas emissions, air pollution, and traffic deaths.
-Setting prices that reflect these side effects — through taxes, licensing, or cap-and-trade systems — could reduce deaths from fossil fuel-related air pollution by 63 percent, decrease global carbon dioxide emissions by 23 percent, and generate revenues totaling about 2.6 percent of global GDP.

 The rainforests of Africa’s Congo Basin are the world’s second largest, and are increasingly one of the most threatened.
 Agriculture, mining, logging, and climate change are already chipping away and thinning out the forests’ edge and interior.
 The Congo Basin forests’ biggest threat, however, is unseen: a lack of good information.
 With poor infrastructure, government capacity challenges, and hard-to-detect patterns of change, the forests of the Congo Basin are among the most difficult in the world to monitor and manage.